armgong/rjulia/README.md

 -------------

 1. Install julia v0.3 or the current master branch; v0.2 does not have an embedded API; R version >=3.1.0.
-2. Compile Rjulia.
-This requires you to set the environment variable JULIA\_SRC.
-A typical Julia install directory should look like:

-  juliainstalldir/bin/       (julia execute file)

-  juliainstalldir/include    (julia include files)

-  juliainstalldir/lib        (libjulia.so )

-  juliainstalldir/lib/julia  (julia base package files: sys.so sys.ji etc.)

-  if you install Julia into /usr/, change JULIA\_SRC to point to that directory. if you still have problem, please see the Makevar file in your source directoryfor more details.

-3. add juliainstalldir/bin into your system PATH variable, and ensure libjulia.so is in ld.so.conf.
+2. add juliainstalldir/bin into your system PATH variable

+3. Compile Rjulia.

 4. If you want to be able to type map R or Julia objects that contain NA values or factor or Data Frame, Julia packages DataArrays and DataFrames must be installed.